miroaleksej/TorusCSIDH/docs/contribution guidelines.md

 **IMPORTANT:** If you discover a security vulnerability, **DO NOT** open a public issue.
 Instead, follow our responsible disclosure process:

-1. Email security@toruscsidh.org with details of the vulnerability
+1. Email miro-aleksej@yandex.ru with details of the vulnerability
 2. Include:
    - Detailed description of the vulnerability
    - Steps to reproduce